Home » Blog » Lessons in Leadership: Essay on my favorite personality in English

 He resigned from the civil services on the 23rd of April, 1921, and went back to India as soon as he heard about the problems that India was facing because of British rule.

-His contributions toward India’s Independence
+His Contributions Toward India’s Independence

 After coming back, Subhas Chandra Bose joined the Indian National Congress and started working under Mahatma Gandhi.
 He also worked with Deshbandhu Chittaranjan Das and, within a short span, acknowledged him as his Guru and was deeply impressed and influenced by his work.